satakagi/Celestron-SLT-Gear-Replacement/README.md

 * You should replace this gear if:
     * The teeth on the gear are visibly worn down or chipped.
-    * The motor produces a "grinding" sound during operation.
     * The telescope's mount slips or fails to track accurately.